History of Seeds of Faith

 We also cannot thank the many other people who pitched in and helped us with the work of building our church home.
 We received a lot of help from other Lutheran churches in the area, including the custom-milled door and window casings and baseboards.

 Our New Church Home

-On October 18, 2009, Bishop Michael Burk, of the Southeastern Iowa Synod of the ELCA, joined us in a service dedicating our new building to the work of God and His Son, Jesus Christ, here in the community.
+On October 18, 2009, Bishop Michael Burk, of the Southeastern Iowa Synod of the ELCA, joined us in a service dedicating our new building to the work of God and Jesus Christ, here in the community.

 On October 17, 2010, the weekend of the first anniversary of the dedication, we sealed the time capsule in the cornerstone on the front of the building.
 The 2009 date recognizes the completion of construction and the dedication of the building in that year.

 At the end of June 2011, we bid farewell to our pastor of five years, Pastor John Rosenberg, as he moved into retirement from his second career.